pudquick/PythonForiOSPatches/readme.md

 Thank you, Jonathan Hosmer, for bringing python to my iPhone!
 You are the one reason I'm not jailbreaking my device.

+I'm happy I could play some small part in making it work even better in iOS :)

 ##How to use it:

 - This section of the documentation will be updated to reflect usage of any new scripts I add.
 The original documentation here was for version 1.1 and has been archived in the folder containing the 1.1 code.